ibm-cloud-docs/ibm-spectrum-lsf/adding-profile-types.md

     ```
     {: screen}

-Please use a valid value for Template ID.
-A '-' (hypen) cant be used in templateId when using it as a string resource.
+    Use a valid value for template ID.
+A '-' (hyphen) cannot be used in templateId when using it as a string resource or else you might get this error:
-User may see this error:

     Error in select section: Operator "-" cannot be used with type , to get type .
 Job not submitted.
     {: note}

 2. When the template is added, you can use the `lsf.shared` file to map the new template to a specific job.
 The `lsf.shared` file is located in `$LSF_ENVDIR` (same location as `lsf.conf`).
 In a typical installation, this would be found in the `/opt/ibm/lsf/conf` folder.
 Add _templateId_ as a resource in the resource section in the `lsf.shared` file.
 For example, **templateID String () () (template ID for the external hosts)**.